Alliance Tournament XV Rules

 All ships that are eligible for competition are eligible for banning.

-Bans are done in 1 – 2 – 1 order.
+In the feeder rounds and first two weekends of the tournament bans are done in 1 – 2 – 1 order.
 For example: Team A will take the first ban, Team B will take the second and third ban, and Team A will finish the banning phase with the fourth ban.

 Each ban has a time limit of one minute; if no ship is selected within that timeframe the ban is forfeit.